byoso/flamewok/README.md

 yes, that simple.

-check the exemples to get an idea.
+check the examples to get a better idea of what you can do.